-Do you also eat healthy food, consume fewer calories, and yet the scale just…does not…budge?
+Also eat healthy food, consume fewer calories, and yet the scale just…doesn’t…budge?

-Often weight loss resistance is at play.
-It’s not as simple anymore as just eating less and exercising more.
+Often times weight loss resistance is at play.
+It’s not as simple anymore as eating less and exercising more.

 It takes such an emotional toll to put in so much effort without receiving any reward or desired effect.

-That is when you have to look deeper, and hopefully, the silver lining will be discovering what your body actually needs so you can achieve not only sustainable weight loss but also true, vibrant health that allows you to lead a life full of energy and passion.
+That is when you have to look deeper, and hopefully the silver lining will be discovering what your body truly needs so you can achieve not only long lasting weight loss, but also true vibrant health that allows you to lead a life full of energy and passion.

-In today’s show, Dr. Teta kicks down his exceptional knowledge on this topic with seven different explanations for weight loss resistance, and practical solutions to reverse it.
+In today’s show, Dr. Teta kicks down his exceptional knowledge on this subject with 7 different explanations for weight loss resistance, and practical solutions to reverse it.